andreassimon/gradle-mysql-plugin/README.md

 e.g.
     20120110170000__create-table-user.sql

-Run "gradle tasks" and see under the "MySQL", "Flyway", and "Developer Machine Setup" groups what tasks were added to your build.
+Run "gradle tasks" and see under the "MySQL", "Database", and "Developer Machine Setup" groups what tasks were added to your build.